yzou235/ALAB-318.3.1/README.md

   - userId: the id of the user that created the comment.
   - postId: the id of the post the comment was made on.
   - body: the text of the comment.
+- **Related Code:** See `comments.js` in the `routes` folder.
+- Has successfully tested it in POSTMAN.
+  - Authorization - Type: "API Key"; Key: "api-key"; Value: "perscholas"; Add To: "Query Params"
+  - raw Body in JSON:`{"userId": 3, "postId": 2, "content": "This is a test comment."}`

 5. `GET /comments/:id`